Adhartasdev/TimeCrest/README.md

 * Investment Focus Section - Displays the 4 types of deals that can be made with TimeCrest through bootstrap cards and unsplash selected/relevant pictures.
 * Social link footer section - Providing social links and the “rights reserved texts”

  ### contact.html
 * Navigation section - Responsive navbar design which keeps its uniformity on both mobile and desktop devices featuring a collapsible hamburger menu designed with bootstrap for mobile, Company logo (aligned-left) and a contact button which leads the user to contact form.
 * Contact form - Displays interactive and connected contact form, allowing users to correspond with the business.
+Has the right placeholder text.
 * Social link footer section - Providing social links and the “rights reserved texts”

  ## Future features to implement:

 ### Major features

- * Additional Real Estate portfolio page with a sample assets
+ * Additional real estate portfolio page with a sample assets
  * Additional news page for deals, conferences and updates.

 ### Minor features
-* Adding a media section with company film and relevant introductions in the about page
+* Adding a media section with company film and relevant introductions in the about page.
-* Adding some management team pictures in the about page
+* Adding some management team pictures in the about page.

 ## Technologies Used